rmsk2/X16_mandelbrot/README.md

 When any other key is pressed the parameters used for calculation are presented.
 If you then press `RETURN` the calculation is stopped and the program returns to the main menu.
 Any other key resumes the calculation.

-If all calculations for a picture have been performed the program waits for a key press.
-You can press `F5` to zoom further into the set (see below) or press `F7` to save the picture on SD card.
+If all calculations for a picture have been performed the program waits for a key press while showing the picture.
+You can either press `F5` to zoom further into the set (see below) or press `F7` to save the picture on SD card.
 If you press any other key the values used for the calculation are printed to the screen.

 # Zooming into the Mandelbrot set